 Research Initiative on Migration of the Max Planck Society: The Challenges of Migration, Integration and Exclusion

 In the recent debates on migration to Europe, and Germany in particular, researchers as well as policy makers have placed a great deal of emphasis on pathways to successful integration of immigrants and asylum seekers into the host societies.
-This project seeks to put a stronger focus on patterns and mechanisms of exclusion.
-In order to do so, the project participants have developed a comprehensive research design which is:
+This project sought to put a stronger focus on patterns and mechanisms of exclusion.
+In order to do so, the project participants developed a comprehensive research design which was:

-- Multidisciplinary: The project will bring together migration researchers from a broad variety of disciplines: law, demography, public health, economics, social anthropology, political science sociology, and history.
+- Multidisciplinary: The project put together migration researchers from a broad variety of disciplines: law, demography, public health, economics, social anthropology, political science sociology, and history.

-- Multi-perspective: The project will investigate exclusion from the perspectives of a number of different actors at the level of state agencies (the European Union, the receiving nation-states, the countries of origin), non-governmental actors, as well as the immigrants themselves.
+- Multi-perspective: The project investigated exclusion from the perspectives of a number of different actors at the level of state agencies (the European Union, the receiving nation-states, the countries of origin), non-governmental actors, as well as the immigrants themselves.

-- Multidimensional: Instead of viewing inclusion and exclusion merely as opposite and mutually exclusive pathways, the project takes a more comprehensive approach with a focus on the temporal dimension, following immigrants through the different stages of the migration process, from their initial decision to leave their country of origin to their arrival in the European Union and legal statuses they go through, right up to the moment a final decision (permission to stay, return to country of origin, etc.) has been reached and executed.
-The research will assess not only the changes in legal statuses, but also the links between legal statuses on the one hand, and socio-economic conditions, health, and various cultural factors, on the other.
-The project will bring these different dimensions and their linkages together and elaborate on their interdependencies and interactions.
+- Multidimensional: Instead of viewing inclusion and exclusion merely as opposite and mutually exclusive pathways, the project took a more comprehensive approach with a focus on the temporal dimension, following immigrants through the different stages of the migration process, from their initial decision to leave their country of origin to their arrival in the European Union and legal statuses they go through, right up to the moment a final decision (permission to stay, return to country of origin, etc.) has been reached and executed.
+The research assessed not only the changes in legal statuses, but also the links between legal statuses on the one hand, and socio-economic conditions, health, and various cultural factors, on the other.
+The project put these different dimensions and their linkages together and elaborated on their interdependencies and interactions.

-The project has three clearly defined overarching objectives:
+The project had three clearly defined overarching objectives: